PowerDNS/lightningstream/docs/index.md

 For more information on how we provide support for Open Source products, please read [our blog post on this topic](https://blog.powerdns.com/2016/01/18/open-source-support-out-in-the-open/).

-PowerDNS also offers an Enterprise edition that includes professional support, advanced features, deployment tooling for large deployments, Kubernetes integration, and more.
+PowerDNS also offers an Enterprise edition of LightningStream that includes professional support, advanced features, deployment tooling for large deployments, Kubernetes integration, and more.